Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows

 \subsubsection{Evaluation Metrics}

-To comprehensively evaluate the performance of different methods, we combine full-reference and no-reference metrics.
-PSNR and SSIM \cite{wang2004image} are full-reference fidelity measures, while LPIPS \cite{zhang2018unreasonable} and DISTS \cite{ding2020image} are full-reference perceptual quality metrics.
-FID \cite{heusel2017gans} assesses the distributional distance between the original and reconstructed images.
-For blind quality assessment of no-reference images, we combine NIQE \cite{zhang2015feature}, MUSIQ \cite{ke2021musiq}, MANIQA \cite{yang2022maniqa}, and CLIPIQA \cite{wang2023exploring} to evaluate the naturalness and structural integrity of the images.
+To comprehensively evaluate the performance of all methods, we employ a series of full-reference (FR) and no-reference (NR) metrics.
+For FR evaluation, PSNR and SSIM~\cite{wang2004image} reflect fidelity, while LPIPS~\cite{zhang2018unreasonable} and DISTS~\cite{ding2020image} measure perceptual quality.
+FID~\cite{heusel2017gans} further evaluates the distance of distributions between GT and reconstructed images.
+For NR evaluation, we adopt four blind image quality assessment metrics, namely NIQE~\cite{zhang2015feature}, MUSIQ~\cite{ke2021musiq}, MANIQA~\cite{yang2022maniqa}, and CLIPIQA~\cite{wang2023exploring}, to evaluate visual naturalness and structural integrity of the images.